Updated: Nov 25, 2022

 Source: Kellogg’s Company

 Despite this, Kellogg’s has historically reared its unstainable head with a history of promoting mono-cropping and a questionable association with human rights.
-The company has promoted for millions of acres of American farmland grow one crop only (maize) year on year proving to be terrible for soil fertility, bird and animal life.
+The company has promoted millions of acres of American farmland to grow one crop only (maize) year on year, proving to be terrible for soil fertility, bird and animal life.
 Kellogg’s checkered history in human rights has seen its downsizing workforce without benefits.
 More information can be found here (GradeFixer 2021).

 At a glance: